What is PegaProx?

 Ansible Module: proxmox_storage

-The proxmox_storage module is an Ansible module developed in-house at credativ for automated storage management in Proxmox VE.
+The proxmox_storage module is an Ansible module developed in-house at credativ for the automated management of storage in Proxmox VE.
 It supports various storage types such as NFS, CIFS, iSCSI, CephFS, and Proxmox Backup Server.

 The module allows you to create new storage resources, adjust existing configurations, and completely automate the removal of no longer needed storage.
 Its integration into Ansible Playbooks enables idempotent and reproducible storage management in Proxmox nodes and clusters.
 The module simplifies complex configurations and reduces sources of error that can occur during manual setup.